Mary Jean Chan: Biography

 Mary Jean Chan was born in 1990 and was raised in Hong Kong.

-They graduated Phi Beta Kappa from Swarthmore College in 2012 with a BA in Political Science, minoring in English Literature.
-Chan furthered their studies at the University of Oxford where they obtained an MPhil in 2015 in International Development.
-Chan also completed an MA and a PhD in Creative Writing at Royal Holloway, University of London.
+Chan graduated Phi Beta Kappa from Swarthmore College in 2012 with a BA in Political Science.
+Chan obtained an MPhil from Oxford in International Development and also completed an MA and a PhD in Creative Writing at Royal Holloway, University of London.

 In 2018, Chan's pamphlet, A Hurry of English, was published by ignitionpress and was chosen as a Poetry Book Society Summer Pamphlet Choice.
 Chan's debut poetry collection Flèche was published by Faber & Faber (2019).
 It was chosen as a Poetry Book Society Autumn Recommendation.
 The book won the Costa Book Award for Poetry in 2019.

 In 2019, Chan was named as one of Jackie Kay's 10 Best BAME Writers in Britain, with Kay describing Chan's poetry as "psychologically astute and culturally complex."

+Chan's second collection, Bright Fear, was shortlisted for the 2023 Forward Prize for Best Collection, the 2024 International Dylan Thomas Prize and the 2024 Writers' Prize.

-Chan is a tenured Senior Lecturer in Creative Writing (Poetry) at Oxford Brookes University and also serves as a tutor on the MSt in Creative Writing at the University of Oxford.
+Chan was Senior Lecturer in Creative Writing (Poetry) at Oxford Brookes University from 2020 until 2023.
+Chan is currently Departmental Lecturer in Poetry on the MSt in Creative Writing at the University of Oxford and was recently the 2023–24 Judith E. Wilson Poetry Fellow at the University of Cambridge.